ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Custom
 ```

-As an EVM Subnet is being created, just accept the default `Subnet-EVM`.
+As you want to create an EVM Subnet, just accept the default `Subnet-EVM`.
-Next, the ChainID is asked.
+Next, CLI asks for the ChainID.
 You should provide your own ID.
 Check
 [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

 ```bash